 If your vehicle strikes something that will move or deform, such as a parked car, the threshold level will be higher.
-The air bag is not designed to inflate in rollovers, side impacts or rear impacts, because inflation would not help the occupant.
+The air bag is not designed to inflate in rollovers, rear impacts, or in many side impacts because inflation would not help the occupant.